Skip to content Skip to footer

 Course Repeat

-● An Incomplete may be awarded upon the recommendation of the instructor when the student has completed 80% of the coursework but cannot finish the remainder due to illness or some other serious reason.
-The student must complete the work and the instructor has to submit a change of grade to the Director of Education within four weeks of the following semester.
+• An Incomplete (I) may be awarded upon the recommendation of the instructor when the student has completed 80% of the coursework but cannot finish the remainder due to illness or some other serious reason.
+The student must complete the work and the instructor has to submit a change of grade to the Director of Education within four weeks.
 Failure in doing this will result in a grade of 0.0 for the course.

-● Withdrawal (W): Withdrawal from a course after the add/drop period will appear on the student’s official transcript and is included in attempted credits when monitoring satisfactory academic progress, but not included in the calculation of the grade point average (GPA).
+• Withdrawal (W): Withdrawal from a course will appear on the student’s official transcript and is included in attempted credits when monitoring satisfactory academic progress, but not included in the calculation of the Grade Point Average (GPA).

 Grade Point Average (GPA)